In-person guidance

 The invigilators announce when you are allowed to turn over your examination paper and begin writing.
 At the end of the examination, they will instruct you when you have to stop writing and they will collect your examination materials.
 There are clocks in all examination venues.

 If you wish to leave your examination, even temporarily, you must raise your arm and wait for an invigilator to come to you.
 They will accompany you out of the examination venue.
-Note that you may not leave the examination venue during the first 30 minutes of your exam.
+Note that you may not leave the examination venue during the first 30 minutes and also during the last 30 minutes of your exam.

 Ensure that you complete your exam according to the instructions on the examination paper and any instructions announced by the invigilators.
 Depending on your exam, you will write your exam answers in one or several script books, a multiple choice question card, or the exam paper itself.